Project Lifecycle - Agile Framework

 twelve Commandments Principles of Agile

-is indeed a Framework
+While Agile is indeed a Framework of

-practices, there are twelve principles
+practices, there are twelve principles which should always

 be upheld.
 They are listed in the order they appear at the Agile